tournepivoine/shinpokered-fr/README.md

     - These were removed during localization as a simple and expedient solution
     - So this is more of a correction to the localization than a strict graphical error
   - Restored intro "Presents" for all builds as localizers did not need to do this for Nintendo of America
+  - Fixed screen tearing in battle when player or 'mon slides off the screen

+>>>>>>> 2596c6c8 (- Fixed screen tearing in battle when player or 'mon slides off the screen)

 - Item Fixes
   - Great ball has a ball factor of 12 now